 Try it!
 Type 'local plumber near me' into Google and watch those stars stick out like a sore thumb.

-Google Maps is often forgotten about by businesses when thinking about attracting local customers, but the truth is that it's one of the most popular ways to find a business.
-Google Reviews are seamlessly incorporated into these search results too.
+Google Maps is often forgotten by businesses when thinking about attracting local customers, but the truth is that it's one of the most popular ways to find a business.
+Google reviews are seamlessly incorporated into these search results too.

 As a natural result of increased reviews, your reach further extends into this network as well.
 It's like having your reputation right on the map!